Chart Color Schemes

 St Johns Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of St Johns Park as of November 2025 is around 6,380 people.
-This reflects an increase of 78 people since the 2021 Census, which reported a population of 6,302 people.
-The change is inferred from the resident population of 6,377 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 11 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,222 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-St Johns Park's growth rate of 1.2% since census positions it within 1.0 percentage points of the SA3 area (2.2%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+The population of the St Johns Park statistical area (Lv2) was estimated at around 6,478 as of Nov 2025.
+This reflects an increase of 176 people since the 2021 Census which reported a population of 6,302 people.
+The change is inferred from the resident population of 6,385 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 11 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,271 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The St Johns Park (SA2) had a growth rate of 2.8% since census, positioning it within 1.5 percentage points of the SA3 area's growth rate of 4.3%, demonstrating competitive growth fundamentals.
+Overseas migration was primarily responsible for population growth in recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest lower quartile growth, with the suburb expected to increase by 23 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 0.8% in total over the 17 years.
+Future population trends anticipate lower quartile growth across statistical areas nationwide, with the St Johns Park (SA2) expected to increase by 23 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 2.3% in total over the 17 years.

 Frequently Asked Questions - Population